 Will car insurance cover stolen items from my car?

-But unfortunately, the deductible you'll need to meet before your insurance provider steps in to offer any reimbursement will likely put a crimp into your plans.
-With those deductibles typically ranging between $500 and $1,000, the value of the stolen gifts would need to be high indeed before filing a claim would make much financial sense.
+Take Allstate insurance, it includes the coverage of off-premises theft with your renters' [or homeowners'] insurance—contents are covered worldwide for 16 perils including theft and fire.
+However, with deductibles typically ranging between $500 and $1,000, the value of the stolen gifts would need to be high indeed before filing a claim would make a financial impact.

 When should I file a claim for stolen gifts?

 Let's say you have a $500 deductible on your renters' insurance policy and somebody steals Christmas gifts from your car.
 In order to receive any reimbursement, you would need to have over $500 stolen to both meet your deductible and be reimbursed.

 If the claim was for $520, you would only receive $20, and you would risk increasing your policy's premium after the theft claim.

 However, if thieves ransacked your car and stole $2,000 worth of presents like jewelry or electronics, filing a claim (and recouping some of your losses) would be in your best interest.

 Since your insurance policy may not help much if you have a high deductible, and your auto insurance will only cover actual damages, you will need to protect yourself and your presents around the holidays

 If possible, avoid leaving anything visible to passers-by, and park your car in an open area or well-lit garage with attendants and surveillance cameras.
 Try on-street parking, since more foot traffic could deter thieves from breaking into your car.
 Finally, if theft is a problem in your area, consider installing a dashcam capable of capturing video evidence of thieves attempting a car break-in.

 And since thefts go up across the board during the holiday season, protect your porch from thieves too.